fayez-nazzal/TestGPT/README.md

    npm install testgpt@latest
    ```

-2. **Get your OpenAI API** key by requesting access to the [OpenAI API](https://openai.com/api/) and obtaining your [API key](https://platform.openai.com/account/api-keys).
-Then, export your OpenAI key based on your operating system:
+2. **Get your OpenAI API Key** by requesting access to the [OpenAI API](https://openai.com/api/) and obtaining your [API key](https://platform.openai.com/account/api-keys).

-   You then need to export your OpenAI key.
-Follow the steps to export for your OS:
+   Then export it based on your OS:
-   - **macOS or Linux (zsh):** Add the following line to .zshrc in your home or ~ directory:
+   - **macOS or Linux:** Add the following line to .zshrc or .bashrc in your home director:

       ```zsh
       export OPENAI_API_KEY="Your OpenAI API Key."